haydenwalker980/dtel/docs/Customer-Support-Guide.md

+# Customer Support
+## How do I become Customer Support?
+The **only way** to join the CS team is to fill out the [application form](https://dtel.typeform.com/to/wHjMpX).
+Your application will put into the pool, but will only be looked at once a spot opens.
+The maximum amount of team members is currently **the number closest to (server count / 100)** (excluding supervisor or higher).
+It may take **weeks or months ~~or years~~** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.** During your wait, you should stay in the DTel HQ.
+Failure to remain in the server until your application is read will result in an automatic denial.

 # Guide
 Welcome to the Customer Support guide.
 This guide contains info about some of the commands that (presuming that you're CS) you can use.
 Check `>cshelp` for all the commands at your disposal. **Your actions are recorded in #bot-log.**

 If you have any questions about commands that are **not** mentioned here, you may ask about it in a staff channel in DTel's HQ.
 Staff commands should **only** be used in either the staff channel or in DMs with the bot.

-## How do I become Customer Support?
-The **only way** to join the CS team is to fill out the [application form](https://dtel.typeform.com/to/wHjMpX).
-Your application will put into the pool, but will only be looked at once a spot opens.
-The maximum amount of team members is currently **the number closest to (server count / 100)** (excluding supervisor or higher).
-It may take **weeks or months ~~or years~~** for your application to be read. **Asking a staff member to read your application will result in an AUTOMATIC DENIAL.** During your wait, you should stay in the DTel HQ.
-Failure to remain in the server until your application is read will result in an automatic denial.

 ## Dealing with \*611 calls
 This section only details the general conduct expected from members of our support team, the tools at your disposal are explained below.